kstenerud/dogma/kbnf.md

 Introduction
 ------------

-Syntactic metalanguages have made only small gains over the past 80 years (with the last major advancement in 1996), and still only describe text-based formats.
-KBNF is an attempt to modernize the metalanguage and give it better expressivity (and binary support).
+Syntactic metalanguages have made mainly haphazard gains over the past 60 years, and still only describe text-based formats.
+KBNF is an attempt at a modernized metalanguage with better expressivity and binary support.